Isabelle Collin Dufresne: Andy Warhol and the Factory

 Bob Stanley, Ultra Violet, Andy Warhol, Paul Bianchini at the Bianchini Gallery in New York, 1965.

-Through her friendship with Dalí, she met pop artist Andy Warhol.
-In his memoir Popism, Warhol recalled: I'd met her one day in '65 when she walked into the Factory in a pink Chanel suit and bought a big Flowers painting that was still wet for five hundred dollars.
+Through her relationship with Dalí, she met Pop artist Andy Warhol.
+In his memoir Popism, Warhol recalled the first time he met her: I'd met her one day in '65 when she walked into the Factory in a pink Chanel suit and bought a big Flowers painting that was still wet for five hundred dollars.
 Her name was Isabelle Collin-Dufresne then and she hadn't dyed her hair purple yet.
 She had expensive clothes and a penthouse on Fifth Avenue, and she drove a Lincoln that was the same as the presidential one.
 She was past a certain age, but she was still beautiful; she looked a lot like Vivien Leigh.Soon she became one of many Warhol superstars part of the Factory scene and appeared in many of his films.
 She selected her stage name "Ultra Violet" out of a book.
 I chose Ultra Violet because it is the most erotic color.
 It is the color of sexual organs … Violet is the last color of the rainbow; and ultra violet is beyond that.
 It is … I don't know … closer to God."

-Ultra Violet attended the 1967 Cannes Film Festival with Warhol to screen Chelsea Girls, but the film was not shown.
-"The festival authorities explained that the film was too long, there were technical problems, there was no time."
+In 1967, Ultra Violet attended the Cannes Film Festival with Warhol to screen Chelsea Girls, but the film was not shown because "the festival authorities explained that the film was too long, there were technical problems, there was no time."